anttikes/graphql-demo/README.md

 1. Checkout the source
 2. Open the folder in VS Code
 3. Install the recommended extensions
-4. Copy the connection string from `docker-compose.yml`
+4. Copy the connection string from `docker-compose.yml`, replacing server name with `localhost`
 5. Open a shell prompt, and
    - Set the SQL_CONNECTION_STRING environment variable's value to the connection string from step #4
    - Issue `docker compose --project-directory src up -d`